jeanhern81/Good-README-Generator/README.md

 - [Tests](#tests)
 - [Contributors](#contributors)

 ---
 ## Installation
-Packages required to run this program are:
+Packages required to run this program are: inquirer
-inquire

 ---
 ## Usage
 Examples of how to use this program:
-To facilitate the creation of README files.
+To facilitate the creation of README documents.

 ---
 ## License
 MIT

 ---
 ## Tests
-To test, run the following command: no test needed
+To test, run the following command: no test are currently needed.

 ---
 ## Contributors